 To Apply: Materials are only being accepted via Interfolio.
 Required documents to be uploaded are: letter of interest, curriculum vitae, evidence of professional and teaching activity, and a list of at least five current references with contact information [three letters of recommendation may be required, depending on discipline].
-The School of Music, Theatre & Dance situates diversity as a core value and is dedicated to promoting access, equity, and inclusion for all individuals.
-In your application, please include a statement that describes how your research, creative activities, teaching, and/or service in the past, present, and/or future will advance the School's commitments.

 To apply, please visit Interfolio at (link to be provided).
 Please ensure you upload documents to the position for which you are applying and not to your personal Interfolio account.